MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/cannot-scale-cluster-autoscaler-enabled-node-pool.md

 1. Find the node resource group by searching the following names:

    - The default name `MC_{AksResourceGroupName}_{YourAksClusterName}_{AksResourceLocation}`.
-   - The custom name if it was provided at creation.
+   - The custom name (if it was provided at creation).

    > [!NOTE]
    > When you create a new cluster, AKS automatically creates a second resource group to store the AKS resources.
 For more information, see [Why are two resource groups created with AKS](/azure/aks/faq#why-are-two-resource-groups-created-with-aks).